enku/gentoo-build-publisher/docs/how-to-install.md

 Continue through the wizard filling out the forms.
 When finished click the "Start using Jenkins" button.

-Click on "Manage Jenkins", "Manage Plugins".
-Click on the "Available" tab and enter "CopyArtifact".
-Select the CopyArtifact plugin and click "Install without restart".

 ### Create a Jenkins API key

 From the top bar in the Jenkins UI, click on your user/name.
 Then from the left